 Professor Berger has testified in the Nebraska legislature about a variety of constitutional issues, including free speech, lethal injection, and the process for amending the U.S. Constitution.
-He is also the faculty advisor to the Law College's chapter of the American Constitution Society and to the Community Legal Education Project, which sends law students into Lincoln public schools to teach about the Constitution.
+He is also the faculty advisor to the Law College's chapter of the American Constitution Society and to the Community Legal Education Project, which sends law students into Lincoln schools and community centers to teach about the Constitution.

-Professor Berger became the Associate Dean for Faculty in 2016.
+Professor Berger served as Associate Dean for Faculty from 2016 to 2020.

 Constitutional Law I Law 609/G (EDAD *870) (3 cr hr)